Orlando Pride

 Orlando City’s ownership group launched a women’s team in 2016 and it looked like it would be one of the best supported women’s teams in the world.
 After Orlando City filled Camping World Stadium in 2015 and 2016 with over 62,000 fans, the club tried a similar marketing campaign with the Pride.
 It worked for the opening game, as the team saw 23,403 fans enter the stadium, setting a league record at the time.

 Unfortunately, that momentum soon went away.
 Following the record-breaking crowd in the season opener, the Pride drew an average of 7,139.
-While it was a far cry from the more than 23,000 in the team’s first game, the average attendance excluding the opener was second to the Portland Thorns — which regularly filled Providence Park — and nearly 1,500 more than the Houston Dash.
+While it was a far cry from the more than 23,000 in the team’s first game, the average attendance, excluding the opener, was second to the Portland Thorns — who regularly filled Providence Park — and nearly 1,500 more than the Houston Dash.

 To the Pride’s credit, they did everything they could to draw people to Camping World Stadium.
 The team filled its roster with USWNT stars, including Alex Morgan and Ashlyn Harris.
 They improved their roster in 2017, signing Ali Krieger, Alanna Kennedy, and Marta, arguably the best women’s player of all time.

-The signings were fruitful on the field as the Pride qualified for the NWSL playoffs for the first time in team history, falling to the Thorns in the semifinal.
+The signings were fruitful on the field as the Pride qualified for the NWSL playoffs for the first time in team history, falling to the Thorns in the semifinal round.
 But the success didn’t show in the stands.
 The first game in the team’s new soccer-specific stadium saw 14,452 in attendance for the first game, a number that fell significantly during the season.
-The average home attendance in 2017 was 6,186, but only 5,435 when you take out the season opener.
+The average home attendance in 2017 was 6,186, but only 5,435 without counting the season opener.

 Over the next few years, attendance numbers continued to drop, falling to a team-worst average of 3,773 in 2021.
-When you exclude the NWSL Challenge Cup — which drew much smaller crowds— the average was raised slightly to 4,227 fans per game.
+Excluding the NWSL Challenge Cup — which drew much smaller crowds— the average was raised slightly to 4,227 fans per game.

 The 2022 season saw a slight rise in regular-season home attendance for the Pride with an average of 4,385.
 However, that number is skewed by a special game at Daytona International Speedway, which drew 7,573.
-The team drew 4,067 fans at their home stadium, the lowest average attendance in team history.
+The team drew 4,067 fans at its home stadium.

 The Pride made some big changes following the 2022 season.
 Head Coach Amanda Cromwell and Assistant Coach Sam Greene were banned from the league for retaliatory behavior and assistants Aline Villares Reis and Michelle Akers left the club.
 General Manager Ian Fleming was also let go.
 Seb Hines — who was the only coach remaining and took over as interim head coach — was hired permanently and Haley Carter was brought in as general manager.

 The work of Hines and Carter has seen success on and off the field.
 When they felt the young core was ready, the duo began to bring in veteran players.
-As a result, the Pride narrowly missed out on the 2023 playoffs and are unbeaten this year through 22 games and on the cusp of claiming the NWSL Shield.
+As a result, the Pride narrowly missed out on the 2023 playoffs solely on goal differential and are unbeaten this year through 22 games and on the cusp of claiming the NWSL Shield.

 The crowds have begun to show up as well.
-Last season, the Pride averaged 5,766 fans in all home games and 6,353 in home league games.
+Last season, the Pride averaged 5,766 fans across all home games and 6,353 in home league games.
 That average league attendance is the second-highest in team history.
 That number has grown this year to 8,034 in all competitions and 8,448 in league games.
-The team drew 17,084 Saturday night against the Houston Dash, the second-largest crowd in team history, the largest in the current stadium, and the largest outside of a season opener.
+The team drew an announced crowd of 17,084 Saturday night against the Houston Dash, the second-largest crowd in team history, the team’s largest in the current stadium, and its largest outside of a season opener.

-The difference in the crowd support has been noticed by the players and few have a better way to compare than Carson Pickett.
+The difference in the crowd support has been noticed by the players and few have a better viewpoint for comparison than Carson Pickett.
 The right back initially played for the Pride from 2018 to 2020 before being traded to the North Carolina Courage.
-She was brought back this year from Racing Louisville FC in a mid-season trade and spoke about the difference in crowd support Saturday night.
+She was brought back this year from Racing Louisville FC in a midseason trade and spoke about the difference in crowd support Saturday night.

 While the team is glad to see the growth, it doesn’t depend solely on the fans to make it happen.
 The players and staff know they need to provide a product worth watching and put the responsibility on themselves to draw people to the stadium.